 The Kastehelmi votives first introduced in 1964 by littala are meanwhile legendary.
 While they were still real revolutions in glass making at that time they have in the meantime matured to become classics.

-The Kastehelmi Votives by Iittala unify two elements in one: water and fire.
-The word “Kastehelmi” means dewdrop in Finnish.
-The hot flame and the cool dewdrop make up wonderful reflections that come out of this ambience light.
+The Kastehelmi votives by Iittala unify two elements: Water and Fire.
+The word “Kastehelmi” means “dewdrop” in Finnish.
+The hot flame and the cool dewdrop create wonderful reflections which come from this ambience light.

-This is how the Kastehelmi Votives soon became one of the most successful series of Iittala until the production was stopped in 1988.
-Oiva Toikka tried to find a method of hiding seams in a pressed glass in the 60s.
-By this means is how he had the idea of placing small glass-drops in the seams.
-His experiment developed to a completely new design that has been reedited now by Iittala.
-The Kastehelmi Votives by Oiva Toikka are available in seven evocatively colours.
+This is how the Kastehelmi votives became one of the earlier most successful series from littala until production was stopped in 1988.
+Oiva Toikka tried to find a method of hiding the seams in pressed glass in the 60s.
+This is how he had the idea of putting small glass drops on the seams.
+His experiment developed into a completely new design which has now been reissued by littala.
+The Kastehelmi votives by Oiva Toikka are available in many atmospheric colours.